gaehlerm/SoftwareEngineering/README.md

 One thing I can highly recommend is looking at the code together, kind of a pair reviewing.
 In theory, the referee is supposed to understand the code all by himself, or at least that’s my understanding of an MR. However, discussing the code with the author turns out to be a really good alternative.
 Especially for long or important MRs. Additionally, it keeps up the human touch.
 It is much harder to insult someone orally than written.
 This is a highly important feat.

+## Conclusions

 In case you do pair programming, you may skip the code review phase all together as there were already two developers in agreement that the code is fine.
-This is one of the reasons why pair programming does not take twice the amount of time.
-The code review may take a considerable amount of time that will be saved with pair programming.
+Pair programming also allows your team to exchange knowlegde that would have to be done in the code review.
+This is one of the reasons why pair programming does not require twice the amount of time.
+The code review would take a considerable amount of time that will be saved with pair programming.

-Now despite all these drawbacks, I think it's still very important to make merge requests.
-The advantages outweigh the drawbacks by a lot.
-However only if everyone plays by the rules.
+For teams with little experience, I think it's still important to make merge requests.
+The advantages outweigh the drawbacks in my opinion.
+However, only if everyone plays by the rules and gives fast feedback.

+With very experienced programmers, on the other hand, one can skip the code reviews and just do some high-level discussion of the code instead.
+This is faster and usually does the job as well.
+Very experienced programmers only have to coordinate the high-level abstractions and don't have to review the low-level details.
+I hope your team gets to this state quickly as you can be so much more productive.

+I generally recommend doing code reviews.
+But if code reviews become a nuisance, which they easily can you have to rethink the way you work and possibly find alternative ways to share knowledge about your code.
+Just don't forget that sharing knowledge is very important, but unfortunately also very expensive.

 # 44. Agile